 Our state’s primary industries have continued to perform despite many challenges.
 However, the impacts of climate change, including on agricultural productivity, are already being felt and are projected to increase.

-The draft Primary Production AAP (draft Plan) is currently open for public consultation – the public and stakeholders are invited to make submissions and comments until Friday 6 August 2021.
+The draft Primary Production AAP (draft Plan) was open for public consultation from 9 July until Friday 6 August 2021.